lewisfish/PawlikMorph-LSST/README.md

  - -ns, Radial extent to which mask out stars if a catalogue is provided
  - -par, Choose which library to use to parallelise script, {multi, parsl, none}
  - -n, Number of cores to use
- - -m, use precomputed masks
+ - -segmap, use precomputed segmentation map of galaxy as fits images named  'segmap_' + filename in the OUTPUT folder.
+ - -starmask, use precomputed star mask as fits images named  'starmask_' + filename in the OUTPUT folder (mutually exclusive to segmap and catalogue)
+ - -d, create diagnostic figures for each galaxy

  Example
+  - imganalysis.py --file images.csv -fo sample -Aall -cas -sci -spm
+  - This will read images from images.csv, generate a folder sample/output where pixelmaps of the object, clean images, segmentation maps and calculated parameters are stored.
   - python imganalysis.py --file images.csv -fo sample -Aall -sersic -sci -spm -par parsl -n 8 -cas
-  - This will read images from images.csv, generate a folder sample/output where pixelmaps of the object, clean images, and calculated parameters are stored.
+  - An example using parallel processing with 8 cores

 ## Installation